What Is Ambient Lighting & How Can You Create It?

-Choosing the right colour temperature is essential to mood lighting and, to create a welcoming and relaxing atmosphere, you'll want to pick out warm white LED bulbs that give off a cosy yellow glow.
+Choosing the right colour temperature is essential to mood lighting and, to create a welcoming and relaxing atmosphere, you'll want to pick out warm white LED bulbs or warm white LED strips that give off a cosy yellow glow.

 The warmth of a light is measured in Kelvins, ranging from flame white at 2000K all the way to cool, blueish lights reading 6000K.
 For your ambient lighting, we recommend opting for LEDs with a colour temperature between 2000k (flame white) and 3000k (warm white).
 This kind of lighting is great for creating a cosy atmosphere around seating and living areas while still offering enough illumination for people to be able to perform basic tasks.

 Ambient lighting can’t just be pretty — it needs to be practical too.
 The colour rendering index (CRI) of a light source refers to its ability to truthfully reveal the colours of various objects in comparison to a natural light source (sunlight).
 It's measured on a scale from 0–100, with 0 being a poor CRI and 100 being the best.